shruti-doon/nika/README.md

 ## Usage

-Ask the chatbot questions like:
-- "Find coffee shops in Paris"
-- "Show me restaurants in Tokyo"
-- "Where can I find parks in New York?"
-- "Search for India Gate in New Delhi"
+The chatbot supports two main types of queries:

+**Location Search**
+- Search for specific places or addresses: "India Gate, New Delhi", "Eiffel Tower, Paris"
+- Search for types of places with location context: "restaurants in Tokyo", "cafes in Delhi", "parks in New York"
+- Requires: Specific place types (not generic terms) and location context (city, region, or country)

+**Reverse Geocoding**
-- "What's at coordinates 40.7128, -74.0060?" (reverse geocoding)
+- Query coordinates to get location information: "What's at 40.7128, -74.0060?"
-- Enter coordinates directly like: `40.7128, -74.0060`
+- Direct coordinate input: Enter latitude and longitude separated by comma (e.g., `40.7128, -74.0060`)

-The chatbot will automatically use the appropriate tool to search for locations and display them on the map with GeoJSON layers.
-Click on location names in the chat to zoom to them on the map.
+Search results are displayed on the map using GeoJSON layers.
+Users can click on location names in the chat interface to zoom to those locations on the map.

+**Note**: Generic queries like "fun spots" or "hangout places" are not supported.
+Use specific place types (restaurant, cafe, park, museum) with location context.

 ## Project Structure